leggant/2022-Advanced-Networking-Assignments/Assignment_2/Documentation/Assignment 2 Docs.md

     - Routing and switching is handled internally without the need to be transmitted to a router

+    - The many potential advantages of using a Layer 3 access design include the following: •

+    - Improved convergence •

+    - Simplified multicast configuration •

+    - Dynamic traffic load balancing •

+    - Single control plane •

+    - Single set of troubleshooting tools (for example, ping and traceroute)

+    - Of these, perhaps the most significant is the improvement in network convergence times possible when using a routed access design configured with EIGRP or OSPF as the routing protocol.
+Comparing the convergence times for an optimal Layer 2 access design (either with a spanning tree loop or without a loop) against that of the Layer 3 access design, you can obtain a four-fold improvement in convergence times, from 800–900msec for the Layer 2 design to less than 200 msec for the Layer 3 access.

     The additional cost of adding this hardware to the network is  investment

 4. You are to decide if VLANs need to be spanned across access switches or if each access  switch will have a dedicated user VLAN.
 Why have you made this decision?